 Creamy vegan Pumpkin Pasta Carbonara is the ultimate fall dinner dish.
-This healthy cream sauce is actually made with cauliflower and pumpkin, but no one will guess that’s it’s dairy-free and full of hidden veggies!
+This homemade cream sauce is actually made with cauliflower and pumpkin, but no one will guess that’s it's dairy-free and full of hidden veggies!
 This easy recipe is vegan with a gluten-free option.

 Pasta carbonara is an Italian dish made with egg, cheese, and pancetta.
 Outside of Italy, it’s usually made with a cream sauce and bacon.
 Peas, broccoli, and leeks are often added.
 The pasta is usually spaghetti, fettuccini, or linguine.

 There are different theories as to where the name carbonara came from.
 It could be that it is derived from the Italian word carbonaro, which means charcoal burner.
 Some believe that the dish was originally created so charcoal workers could have a hearty meal while they worked.
 It’s also possible that the name is derived from the word carbonada, which is the the word for bacon in central Italy's dialect.

 Since meals were never very adventurous in my family when I was growing up, I never had pasta carbonara in my pre-vegetarian days.
 I do remember a college friend making it for dinner one night, and I had some without the bacon.